ibexa/documentation-developer/docs/tutorials/generic_field_type/5_add_a_field.md

-# Step 5 - Add a new Point 2D field
+# Step 5 - Add a new Point 2D Field

 All actions in this step are done in the admin interface also called the Back Office.
 Go to the admin interface (`<yourdomain>/admin`) and log in with the default username: `admin` and the default password: `publish`.